 At the conclusion of the investigation, the Investigating Officer will prepare a written report that summarizes all information and facts.
 The written report will explain (1) the scope of the investigation, (2) identify findings of fact, and information obtained throughout the course of the investigation (e.g., written statements, copies of emails/text messages, etc.).
-All parties should have the opportunity to review the report within three (3) business days and to respond to the report in writing within a given time period in advance of the decision of responsibility.
+All parties will have the opportunity to review the report within three (3) business days and to respond to the report in writing within a given time period in advance of the decision of responsibility, if so desired.

 Following the opportunity to respond and the Investigating Officer's consideration of any written comments provided by the parties, written notification of determination will be provided to all parties concurrently and will include (1) the outcome of the investigation by determining whether or not a violation of College policy occurred applying the preponderance of the evidence standard, (2) a rationale for the result and the sanction(s), and (3) in instances where a violation of College policy is found to have occurred, include steps to stop the conduct, remedy its effects, and prevent its recurrence - including disciplinary actions and sanctions.
-The report will also include sanctions and steps necessary to maintain an environment free from discrimination and harassment and to protect the safety and well-being of the complainant and other members of the College Community in instances of violations of the College's policy.
+The written notification of determination will also include sanctions and steps necessary to maintain an environment free from discrimination and harassment and to protect the safety and well-being of the complainant and other members of the College Community in instances of violations of the College's policy.
 Sanctions can include other remedial measures to correct the effects of such conduct on the complainant and others and to prevent the recurrence of discrimination, harassment, and/or retaliation.

 Examples of such sanctions include, but are not limited to: no-contact orders, classroom reassignment, the provision of counseling or other support services, and/or training.
 It also includes discipline for the respondent, including written formal warning, suspension, dismissal, or other appropriate institutional sanction(s), depending on the severity of the incident and taking into account any previous disciplinary infractions.
 A determination that sexual violence occurred may result in permanent dismissal or termination from the College.